 Brazil - GDP per capita (U.S. Dollars)

-LatinFocus Consensus Forecast panelists expect the economy to grow 0.6% in 2017, which is unchanged from last month’s estimate.
-For 2018, the panel sees the economy growing 2.2%.
+LatinFocus Consensus Forecast panelists project GDP falling 4.8% in 2020, which is down 1.6 percentage points from last month’s estimate.
+For 2021, the panel sees the economy growing 3.3%.

 Brazil - GDP per capita (USD) Data

 5 years of economic forecasts for more than 30 economic indicators.

 Get a sample report showing our regional, country and commodities data and analysis.